omeka/Documentation/source/Reference/libraries/Omeka/Test/Helper/Mail.rst

         Return the text of the n'th email that was sent during the test.

-        Note that this will not return correct results if reset() was not invoked between test runs.
+        Note that this will not return correct results if reset() was notinvoked between test runs.

         :param integer $index:
         :returns: string